RajathPrabhu221/SCL_Maxo/README.md

 1. Fork the Project
 2. Create your own branch(`git checkout -b 'mybranch'`)
-3. Commit your changes (`git commit -m 'updated something cool'`)
-4. Push to the branch (`git push origin mybranch`)
-5. Open a Pull Request
+3. Open a Pull Request